multifacet/cbmm-artifact/README.md

    - Convenience scripts for running experiments (more in "Detailed Instructions"),
    - Scripts for processing experimental output into a consumable/plottable form,
    - Scripts for plotting experimental results to generate the figures from the paper.
+- `figures/`: copies of the figures from the paper.

 Since our artifact is a kernel, our evaluation uses two machines: one to drive experiments (the _driver_ machine) and one for the experiments to run on (the _test_ machine).
 We do it this way so that our experiments can run on bare metal without virtualization overheads to muddle the results.
 We use two separate machines because it makes automation and scripting easier.